kourouklides/artificial_neural_networks/setup/README.md

 The code examples require several Python packages to be installed.
 These packages are listed in the [requirements.txt](requirements.txt) file of this folder.
 You do not need to edit the file for the quick installation.

-You first have to change to the directory to the current one, by replacing \<your directory path> accordingly:
+You first have to change the directory to the current one, by replacing \<your directory path> accordingly:

     cd <your directory path>/setup